Mon – Fri: 8:30 – 4:00

 Grasscycling is the natural recycling of grass by leaving clippings on the lawn when mowing.
 Grass clippings decompose quickly, returning valuable nutrients back into the soil.

-Grass clippings are a major part of New Jersey’s municipal solid waste stream.
 As a Ewing resident, you are already helping to avoid air pollution and wasted resources by recycling.
 You can do more by reducing waste at the source.
 Leave the grass clippings on your lawn when you mow, and let nature do the recycling.

-To Enjoy A Healthier Lawn!
+To Enjoy a Healthier Lawn!

 You'll fertilize your yard for free as you cut it!
 Grass clippings add beneficial organic matter to the soil, which helps make lawns greener and healthier.
 Healthy lawns crowd out weeds.